BL4CKC4T87/C4TB0T/README.md

 ---

-## 🐱 Donations
+## 🐱 Support

 Completely optional.
-Donations don't unlock anything — they're simply a way to support this and future projects if you enjoy the tool.
+Support funding does unlock anything — it is simply a way to support this and future projects if you enjoy the tool.

 ---